-Let Z_i be Bernoulli/binary ($Z_i = 1$ or $Z_i = 0$).
-Here we'll use $Z_i = 1$ to indicate that country i is an African country.
-Suppose we were to run a simple linear regression of log GDP per captia (Y_i) on just expropriation risk (X_i).
-What might be wrong with this analysis?
-One concern might be that this model i picking up an "African effect" if African countries have low incomes and weak property rights due to, say, a different type of colonialism.
-To avoid this problem, we might include Z_i in the model to make sure that we are comparing differences in property rights within African countries and within non-African countries, not between these two groups.
-This new regression will be:
+- The concern might be that AJR are picking up an "African effect" if African countries have low incomes and weak property rights due to, say, a different type of colonialism. - We include Z_i in the model to make sure that we are comparing differences in property rights within African countries and within non-African countries, not between these two groups. - New model: